 Simple and clear, easy to understand by everybody.

-Complete, but concise, it shows the steps to complete the job and other relevant information.
+Complete, it shows the steps to do the job and other relevant information.

 Accurate, the document reflects the current process.